hargunYashkumar/Data-analysis_using_R_and_Power-BI/README.md

 Conclution:
 We can find various insights ie. max sales in states, bymale or female, in which product category , by what occupation and which age group.

+NOTE: TO RUN THE R PROGRAM YOU NEED TO CHANGE OPEN API KEY TO ACCESS AI ASSISTENT ALSO REMOVE THE COMMENT OF GOOGLE AUTH WHICH ARE MENTIONED IN AT TOP.